MathewSam/tfObjectDetection/README.md

 To exit, press Esc button.

 ## Model used
-The model used for the detection task is taken from the paper [Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325)
+The model used for the detection task is taken from the paper [Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325).
+To use another model, please replace the frozen_inference_graph.pb file stored in the models folder with a pretrained model of your preference from the Tensorflow Object Detection API.

 ## Reference
 Since resources available for utilizing tensorflow C API is scarce, I used the following to get a foothold: